-Best picture results will be obtained when the temperature during print development is between 60 and $95^{\circ}F$ (16 and $35^{\circ}C$).
-At temperatures below $60^{\circ}F$ ($16^{\circ}C$), place prints in a warm place-an inside pocket, for example-as soon as they are ejected from the camera, and leave them there during development.
+The recommended temperature range during development of prints is 60 to 100°F (16 to 38°C).
+At temperatures below 60°F (16°C), place prints in a warm place-an inside pocket, for example-as soon as they are ejected from the camera, and leave them there during development.
 Otherwise, prints may appear too light.
 Be sure not to bend, flex, or fold the prints.

-When the temperature is above 95° F (35° C), set the print control toward Lighten to prevent prints from becoming too dark.
+It may be desirable at the upper end of the temperature range-approaching 100°F (38°C)-to set the control toward LIGHTEN to keep prints from becoming too dark.

 Don't leave prints in direct sunlight or on a hot surface during development.
-Prints will probably be too dark when developed at temperatures above 100° F (38° C).
+Prints will probably be too dark when developed at temperatures above 100°F (38°C).